-- Complete an Application Form: Complete and submit the application form to the school prior to registration.
-All forms may be obtained by requesting them from the applicable PAUL MITCHELL THE SCHOOL campus. - 2) Submit a Cover Letter and Resume - 3) Submit Two (2) Professional Letters of Reference and One (1) Personal Letter of Reference - 4) Entrance Essay: The 1000-word essay should include the applicant's accomplishments and career goals. - 5) Personal Interview: Applicants must complete a personal interview with the Education Leader and the Student Instructor Leader prior to registration. - 6) Provide Verification Documents: Copies of your high school diploma, high school transcripts, home schooled documentation or GED, driver's license, state issued identification card, or birth certificate and social security card is required. - All foreign high school transcripts must be translated and evaluated for U.S. equivalency by an agency officially recognized to perform educational translation services, prior to being submitted to PAUL MITCHELL THE SCHOOL for verification.
+- 1) Complete an Application Form: Complete and submit the application form to the school prior to registration.
+All forms may be obtained by requesting them from the applicable PAUL MITCHELL THE SCHOOL campus. - 2) Submit a Cover Letter and Resume - 3) Submit Two (2) Professional Letters of Reference and One (1) Personal Letter of Reference - 4) Entrance Essay: The essay should include the applicant's accomplishments and career goals. - 5) Personal Interview: Applicants must complete a personal interview with the Education Leader and the Student Instructor Leader prior to registration. - 6) Provide Verification Documents: Copies of your high school diploma or high school transcripts or home-schooled documentation or GED; driver's license or state issued identification card, or birth certificate and social security card is required. - All foreign high school transcripts must be translated and evaluated for U.S. equivalent by an agency officially recognized to perform educational translation services, prior to being submitted to PAUL MITCHELL THE SCHOOL for verification.
 It is the student's responsibility to have the foreign diploma or transcript translated and evaluated as part of the admissions process. - All home-schooled applicants must submit their High School Transcripts and a written statement from the parent that provided the Home Schooling.
+High school education in a home school setting must be approved under state law.